 The man chosen by two US presidents as their spiritual advisor is now in prison for his role in a $3.5 million fraud scheme.

-Kirbyjon H Caldwell was a pastor who worked with both Barack Obama and George W. Bush but was jailed last year for his involvement in the scam.
+Kirbyjon H Caldwell was a pastor who worked with both Barack Obama and George W. Bush but was jailed in 2021 for his involvement in the scam.

-His partner in crime was Louisiana investment adviser Gregory Alan Smith, 58.
+His partner in crime was Louisiana investment adviser Gregory Alan Smith.

 The two fooled people into buying valueless Chinese government bonds.